Please click any names in the list below to learn more about our Trustees at Gordon's School

 Mrs Pamela Lea

-Having trained in architecture at the University of Nottingham, Pamela practised architecture for 40 years with NVB Architects, as a partner and director.
-Pamela was responsible for the delivery of a wide range of many significant projects in the education sector, across the full range of student ages and building types.
+Pamela trained as an architect at the University of Nottingham, and practised architecture for 40 years with NVB Architects as a director.
+She was responsible for the delivery of a wide range of many significant projects in the education sector, across the full range of student ages and building types.

 Ex Officio: Mr Andrew Moss MEd